 When you’re designing a PCB, you should first design your board to minimize emissions with good design practices like short traces, proper grounding, and component placement to minimize emissions.
 Using shields should never take precedence over good board design for EMI management, but they are a great next step.

 Shields are particularly appropriate when you need to isolate components from EMI that might occur elsewhere on the PCB.
-They are most often used over the RF output, or inputs and amplifier stages, since these are the sections of a circuit most likely to be affected by/cause EMI.
+They are most often used over the RF output, or inputs and amplifier stages, since these are the sections of a circuit most likely to be affected by/cause Electromagnetic Interference.
 In our design, the shield covered both the RF module and amplifier to isolate them from other noise in the circuit.

-EMC sensitive components can also be shielded to prevent interference.
+Electromagnetic compatibility sensitive components can also be shielded to prevent interference.
 Finally, you might want to shield high-speed components like oscillators to prevent them from creating interference across the board.

 How do I incorporate it into my design?